myhro/docs-content/content/reference/swarm-json.md

 * `path`: The path in which the volume will be mounted, as a string
 * `size`: A string defining the volume size in gigabytes in a format like `<n> GB`.

+or

+* `volumes-from`: The name of another component in the same `namespace<TBD>`.
+This component will have all volumes from the referenced component mounted at the same mount points.

+or

+* `volume-from`: The name of another component in the same `namespace<TBD>`.
+* `volume-path`: The `path` of a volume in the component referenced by `volume-from`.
+This volume from the referenced component will be mounted inside this component.
+* `path` (optional): If specified, this will be used as mounting point of the volume from the referenced component.
+If not specific, the mounting point will be equal to the mounting point of the referenced component.

 <i class="fa fa-exclamation-triangle"></i> Please note that we currently do not provide a backup mechanism.
 If you need to preserve the data on your volumes, please think about a solution using for example an FTP server or cloud storage like Amazon S3 from within your component.